MarcoFazioRandom/Virtual-Joystick-Godot/README.md

 <img src="https://raw.githubusercontent.com/MarcoFazioRandom/Godot-Virtual-Joystick/v2.0/preview_2.png" width="300">

 - Joystick mode:
-	- Static: The joystick doesn't move.
+	- Fixed: The joystick doesn't move.
-	- Moving: Every time the joystick area is pressed, the joystick position is set on the touched position.
+	- Dynamic: Every time the joystick area is pressed, the joystick position is set on the touched position.
 	- Following: If the finger moves outside the joystick background, the joystick follows it.

 - Vector mode: